top of page

 Liam Musiak

-Why Gold Was Chosen as a Colour in Jissenkō Ryū Karate - By Sensei Liam Musiak
+Why Kata “Perfection” Is Not a Pass-or-Fail Requirement in Jissenkō Ryū Karate - By Sensei Liam Musiak

 Liam Musiak